Amruthaj-05/Watch-Store-Inventory-Management/README.md

 # Watch Store Project

 ## 📌 Description
-This is a web-based watch store project built using HTML, CSS, JavaScript, and Python (Flask).
+This is a web-based watch store project built using HTML, CSS and Python (Flask).

 ## 🚀 Features
 - Product listing